esphome/esphome-docs/cookbook/lambda_magic.rst

 ESPHome has some nice `helper functions https://github.com/esphome/esphome/blob/dev/esphome/core/helpers.h>`__ among which theres's one to convert text to numbers.

-In the example below we have a text input and a template sensor which can be updated from the text field.
+In the example below we have a text input and a template sensor which can be updated from the text input field.
 What the lambda does, is to parse and convert the text string to a number - which only succeedes if the entered string contains characters represesenting a float number (such as digits, `-` and `.`).
 If the entered string contains any other characters, the lambda will return `NaN`, which corresponds to `unknown` sensor value.